duliodenis/python_master_degree/README.md

 | P3. | Project 3: Work Log

 ## Unit 4: Work Log with Database
-> The Sophomore Year of the Intermediate Python Track focuses on local development and best practices.
+> The Sophomore Year consists of the Intermediate Python Track and focuses on local development and best practices.

 > Design and add a database to a Python program.
 Use an ORM to store and search data from a work log.
 Print detailed reports to the screen.
 You'll also add unit tests, a professional programming technique that helps ensure the quality of a program.